8 tips for booking safari in Kenya

-For our recent safari trip in Kenya, we booked everything independently without any travel agency.
+For our safari in Kenya, we booked everything independently without any travel agency.
 It worked out splendidly.
-We had a magnificent time.
+We had a great time.

 Here is what you need to know about planning and booking a safari in Kenya on your own.